You are viewing the global institutional website

 Published methodology

-Six-stage methodology published as a common framework for the four territorial programs.
+Six-stage methodology published as a common framework for the three founding chapters.

 8